thewca/wca-regulations/wca-regulations.md

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving

 - H1) Standard blindfolded solving procedures are followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below.
-    - H1a) Before an attempt, the competitor must submit the to the organisation team number of puzzles (at least 2) he wishes to attempt.
+    - H1a) Before an attempt, the competitor must submit to the organisation team number of puzzles (at least 2) he wishes to attempt.
         - H1a1) A competitor is not permitted to change the number of puzzles after submitting his number to the organisation team.
         - H1a2) A competitor may request to keep his submission private until all competitors have submitted their numbers.
 Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting his attempt).
     - H1b) If he is attempting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.